k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/11_LDAP_interface.md

 </tr>
 <tr>
 <td><strong>Securiy Level</strong></td>
-<td>Constant that holds the JNDI environment property for specifying the security level (<i>java.naming.security.authentication</i>) to use.
+<td>Constant that holds the JNDI environment property for specifying the security level to use - <i>java.naming.security.authentication</i>.
 The following values are defined:
     <li><strong>none</strong> - use no authentication (anonymous bind).</li>
     <li><strong>simple</strong> - use simple authentication (a cleartext password). </li>
     <li>a provider-specific space-separated list of one or more SASL mechanism names.</li>